RyanMillerC/clogging/README.rst

 Usage:
 ::

-  log = clogging.start_from_args()
+    log = clogging.start_from_args(
+            file="log/app.log",
+            format="%(asctime)22s - %(levelname)8s - %(name)20s - %(message)s",
+            format_ext: "%(asctime)22s - %(levelname)8s - %(name)20s - " \
+                        "%(funcName)20s - %(message)s",
+            level=INFO,
+            max_file_size="5 MB",
+            max_retention=5,
+            verbose_levels=['TRACE', 'DEBUG']
+    )

 Start logging based on keyword arguments.
 This function will accept the same options as start_from_yaml, but passed in to the function as keyword arguments.

 This function returns a root Logger instance.

+All settings are optional.
+If you fail to supply one or more of the options in the YAML file, default settings for those options will be used.
+It is even possible to run with no options set.
+In that case the default settings would be used for every option.

+For a list of available options and defaults, see the Options section below.

 This example is the easiest way to add clogging into a project and start INFO level logging to the console,